top of page

 • CYNAERA is aligned with FDA standards today, allowing trial redesign now.

 Notably, recent research has underscored just how complex and variable post-viral illness cohorts truly are.
 The Long COVID characteristics study (Wong et al., 2023), co-authored by Adinig and colleagues from Yale and Yale–New Haven, documented the vast heterogeneity in patient symptoms and trajectories.
-Similarly, the vaccine injury and Long COVID preprint (Iwasaki, Putrino, Selin, Adinig, et al., 2025) highlighted immune and inflammatory profiles that standard trial frameworks often overlook.
+Similarly, the vaccine injury and Long COVID preprint (Iwasaki, Putrino, Adinig, et al., 2025) highlighted immune and inflammatory profiles that standard trial frameworks often overlook.
 Together, these findings reinforce the necessity of adaptive, terrain-aware designs rather than static, one-size-fits-all trials.

 Conclusion